kubernetes/enhancements/keps/sig-node/4639-oci-volume-source/README.md

 ## Alternatives

+### No enhancement

+Currently, a shared volume approach can be used.
+This involves packaging file to share in an image that includes a shell in its base layer.
+An init container can be used to copy files from an image to a shared volume using shell commands.
+This volume can be made accessible to all containers in the pod.

+An OCI VolumeSource eliminates the need for a shell and an init container by allowing the direct mounting of OCI images as volumes, making it easier to modularize.
+For example, in the case of LLMs and model-servers, it is useful to package them in separate images, so various models can plug into the same model-server image.
+An OCI VolumeSource not only simplifies file copying but also allows container native distribution, authentication, and version control for files.

 ### [KEP 1495: Volume Populators](https://github.com/kubernetes/enhancements/tree/master/keps/sig-storage/1495-volume-populators)

 The volume-populators API extension allows you to populate a volume with data from an external data source when the volume is created.